Apple MacBook Pro 14-inch vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is better if you prioritize premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+HP Spectre x360 14" 2-in-1 Core Ultra 7 155H wins if you value premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
+Both are rated highly (4.9★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure